electricimp/imp-central-impt/CommandsManual.md

 ### Entity Identification

-Applicable to impCentral API entities: Product, Device Group, Device, Build (Deployment).
+Applicable to impCentral API entities: Account, Product, Device Group, Device, Build (Deployment).

 **The rules** how the tool searches an entity: